Use these wonderful books and activities about bats & the moon to explore nocturnal life near you!

 We always seem to have quite a bit of luck with our animal sightings -- deer, owl, bats and our neighborhood fox are usually scurring about -- and we live in the suburbs!

-We also have some favorite books and items that can make a nighttime walk lots of fun!
-We're including affiliate links to each so you can learn more about each one.
+We have some favorite books and items that can make learning about the moon & nighttime walks lots of fun!
+We're including affiliate links to each so you can learn more about each of the books on our list too.

 The Moon Seems to Change - This early-science reader introduces the different phases of the moon and why the moon seems to change its shape each night.